Balance of Trade, How to Calculate, and Favorable Versus Unfavorable

 Exports are goods or services made domestically and sold to a foreigner.
 That includes a pair of jeans you mail to a friend overseas.
 It could also be signage a corporate headquarter transfers to its foreign office.
 If the foreigner pays for it, then it's an export.

 Imports are goods and services bought by a country's residents but made in a foreign country.
 It includes souvenirs purchased by tourists traveling abroad.
 Services provided while traveling, such as transportation, hotels, and meals, are also imports.
 It doesn't matter whether the company that makes the good or service is a domestic or foreign company.
 If it was purchased or made in a foreign country, it's an import.

-When exports are larger than imports, it's a trade surplus.
+When a country's exports are greater than its imports, it has a trade surplus.
 Most nations view that as a favorable trade balance.
-When exports are less than imports, it's a trade deficit.
+When exports are less than imports, it creates a trade deficit.
 Countries usually regard that as an unfavorable trade balance.
 But sometimes a favorable trade balance, or surplus, is not in the country's best interests.
 For example, an emerging market should import to invest in its infrastructure.
 It can run a deficit for a short period with this goal in mind.

 Favorable Trade Balance

 Most countries try to create trade policies that encourage a trade surplus.
 They consider a surplus a favorable trade balance because it's like making a profit as a country.
 Nations prefer to sell more products and receive more capital for their residents.
 It translates into a higher standard of living.
 Their companies also gain a competitive advantage in expertise by producing all the exports.
 They hire more workers, reducing unemployment and generating more income.